Black hole information paradox: Strong-quantum-effects resolution to the paradox

 In the final stages of black-hole evaporation, quantum effects become important and cannot be ignored.
 The precise understanding of this phase of black-hole evaporation requires a complete theory of quantum gravity.
 Within what might be termed the loop-quantum-gravity approach to black holes, it is believed that understanding this phase of evaporation is crucial to resolving the information paradox.

 This perspective holds that Hawking's computation is reliable until the final stages of black-hole evaporation, when information suddenly escapes.
 Another possibility along the same lines is that black-hole evaporation simply stops when the black hole becomes Planck-sized.
 Such scenarios are called "remnant scenarios".

 An appealing aspect of this perspective is that a significant deviation from classical and semiclassical gravity is needed only in the regime in which the effects of quantum gravity are expected to dominate.
 On the other hand, this idea implies that just before the sudden escape of information, a very small black hole must be able to store an arbitrary amount of information and have a very large number of internal states.
 Therefore, researchers who follow this idea must take care to avoid the common criticism of remnant-type scenarios, which is that they might may violate the Bekenstein bound and lead to a violation of effective field theory due to the production of remnants as virtual particles in ordinary scattering events.

 Soft-hair resolution to the paradox

-In 2016, Hawking, Perry and Strominger noted that black holes must contain "soft hair".
+In 2016, Hawking, Perry and Strominger noted that black holes may contain "soft hair".
 Particles that have no rest mass, like photons and gravitons, can exist with arbitrarily low-energy and are called soft particles.
 The soft-hair resolution posits that information about the initial state is stored in such soft particles.
 The existence of such soft hair is a peculiarity of four-dimensional asymptotically flat space and therefore this resolution to the paradox does not carry over to black holes in Anti-de Sitter space or black holes in other dimensions.